 Once the partnership can move past the post-colonial dynamic, what mutual learning is waiting?
 Lisa has seen time and again that indigenous peoples bring a strong sense of obligation and duty to their community, which stands in stark contrast to the higher degree of depersonalization in Western societies.
 “It becomes a great strength in their mediations.
 In general, they care more about the journey, about making the journey together towards solving the challenges rather than just solving the problem.”

 A second important lesson we can learn is from the emphasis indigenous societies place on healing and reconciliation.
 Many Western models focus on solving the problem first, then circling back to the inner experience of conflict.
 “The experiences I’ve had,” she said, “are that [indigenous peoples] are dealing with the hurt first.
 They’re bravely staring into the pain people are carrying and not moving until they’ve got the community behind them.”What “Westerners” have is a wealth of analytic tools to map the complexity of political and economic modern-day conflicts.
-Offering these can help local partners see things from a new perspective and break through generational, entrenched conflicts, that is one area where our models and methods can compliment other structures.
+Offering these can help local partners see things from a new perspective and break through generational, entrenched conflicts, that is one area where our models and methods can complement other structures.

 Outside of MBBI Lisa also works with youth in Ireland and Northern Ireland to navigate the long-standing conflict on the island.
 Much of her work with young people includes giving them historical perspective on the conflict to promote empathy, understanding, and community within the next generation of Irish and British people on the island.